CONSTITUTION OF THE REPUBLIC OF NEWFOUNDLAND (1972)

 2. Members are appointed by the President on multiparty recommendation.

-3. The Commission acts impartially and reports annually to Parliament.
+3. The Commission acts impartially and reports annually to the House of Assembly.

 Article 8B — Local Government (1972; A84)